-If you are wondering how you can close your Yahoo mail account without losing your old content, you've come to the right place.
-This guide provides step-by-step instructions as well as some additional tips and links that you can use.
+If you are wondering how you can close your Yahoo mail account without lose emails, you've come to the right place.
+This 2023 comprehensive guide provides step-by-step instructions as well as some additional tips and links that you can use.

 Canceling your Yahoo account isn't as straightforward as you may expect it to be, but that's actually a good thing.
 Read on to find out why!